Extent of force indeterminacy in packings of frictional rigid disks

-Next we study the local indeterminacy at the level of individual contacts.
-In Fig.~\ref{Fig-FnSet} we show the values of normal contact forces $F_n$ for every contacts obtained by the sampled realizations of force states.
-At each contact the possible values of $F_n$ form an interval due to the convexity of the solution set $\mathcal{S}$.
-The length of the interval $\Delta F_n$ can be estimated with help of the extrema of $F_n$ that were provided by the sampling procedure.
-The values of $\Delta F_n$ are very small in the nearly frictionless packing ($\mu = 10^\text{-8}$).
-The intervals become wider with increasing the friction, but only up to $\mu = 0.1$.
-Beyond this point the local indeterminacy starts decreasing.
+The quantity $\eta$, as a global parameter, provides a good estimate of the size of $\mathcal{S}$.
+In order to learn more details on the structure of the solution set we study the indeterminacy also locally at the level of individual contacts.
+In Fig.~\ref{Fig-FnSet} we show the values of normal contact forces $F_n$ for every contact obtained by the sampled realizations of force states.
+We note that the data points are highly correlated, the contact forces can not vary independently of each other, but here we investigate only how the solution set $\mathcal{S}$ is elongated along each ``$F_n$" axis.
+At each contact the possible values of $F_n$ form an interval $\Delta F_n$ because these values are the projection of the convex solution set $\mathcal{S}$ onto the $F_n$-axis.
+The length of the interval $\Delta F_n$ serves as a measure of the local indeterminacy at a given contact and can be estimated with the help of extrema of $F_n$ that were provided by the sampling procedure.

-Fig.~\ref{Fig-Probability} shows the probability distribution of $\Delta F_n$ for different friction coefficients.
-We find that $P(\Delta F_n)$ is a monotonically decreasing function for small and large friction limits, but becomes broader and displays a peak for intermediate friction coefficients.
-The tail of the probability distributions depend also on friction.
-While $P(\Delta F_n)$ decays exponentially for small frictions, it decays faster (slower) than exponential for intermediate (large) frictions (see the insets of Fig.~\ref{Fig-Probability}).
+Figure~\ref{Fig-FnSet} reveals that the fluctuations of the lengths $\Delta F_n$ grow nonmonotonically with friction similarly to the behavior of $\eta$.
+Moreover, it can be also seen from Fig.~\ref{Fig-FnSet} that the length of $\Delta F_n$ varies widely from one contact to another, even for a given friction coefficient.
+We now aim to investigate how frequent the different magnitudes of the local indeterminacies are.
+In Fig.~\ref{Fig-Probability} we show the probability distribution of $\Delta F_n$ for different friction coefficients. $P(\Delta F_n)$ is a monotonically decreasing function for small and large friction limits, but becomes broader and displays a peak for intermediate friction coefficients.
+This shows that the value of friction coefficient has even a geometrical signature in the solution set.
+Intermediate values of $\mu$ provide a more compact shape of $\mathcal{S}$ in the sense that the frequency of extreme dimensions are suppressed compared to the case of small and large $\mu$ where we find more pronounced extremes and therefore a more elongated shape of the solution set.
+The tail of $P(\Delta F_n)$ follows exponential decay for small frictions, while it decays faster (slower) than exponential for intermediate (large) frictions (see the insets of Fig.~\ref{Fig-Probability}).